 Reddit Book Project

 Are you stressed out and tested out?
 Are college admissions making you feel discombobulated and like you’re living life backwards?
-Maybe AdmissionsMom’s Reddit Book can help you turn it around.
+AdmissionsMom’s Reddit Book will help you turn it around.

 Read here to learn more about my story as AdmissionsMom